cancerberoSgx/univac/bitmap2vector-online-converter/README.md

 [Playground](https://cancerberosgx.github.io/demos/bitmap2vector-online-converter) (WIP)

-## TODO :
+## TODO :r
-- [ ]
-- [ ] remove embedded example files and add them as static files.
 - [ ] download current images and transformations as zip files. or store images in FS and put settings in url
 - [ ] switch between output/input images so we can perform png=>svg=> png multiple times to see if degrades or improves.
 Also a mechanism to perform this N times.
 - [ ] add svgo browser - user can prevent optimization with a param - by default is done
-- [x] load images form external urls and remove most of the testing ones or request them
+- [x] load images form external urls and remove most of the testing ones or request them r
 ## Ideas

- * add ImageMagic to measure differenc e
+ * add ImageMagic to measure difference
  * idea: a general preprocessing ImageMagic/jimp filter - for example edge detection, scale.
 Perhaps jimp already support these

 <!--